 4.3.1 Framework for Capacity Allocation

-Referring to Article 14.1 of the Regulation, the Executive Boards of the Rail Freight Corridors agreed upon a common Framework.
-Decision of the Executive Board of Rail Freight Corridor Amber adopting the Framework for capacity allocation on the Rail Freight Corridor" (FCA), which was signed by representatives of the ministries of transport on (14/12/2018).
+Referring to Article 14.1 of the Regulation, the Executive Boards of the Rail Freight Corridors agreed upon a common Framework for Capacity Allocation.
 The document is available in Annex 4.A. and below.